My last name is “Owen”, which is Welsh, but my blood is mostly Gaelic (Scottish and Irish).

 He, together with his friend W. C. Brown QC, pioneered the “moving picture business” in Vancouver.
 By 1899, he was the Provincial Superintendent of Education, and was responsible for huge changes and improvements to education in British Columbia.
 He was instrumental in the establishment of the University of British Columbia, and served as a member of its Senate.

-My grandfather, Cecil Angus Milloy - who married Alexander Robinson’s daughter Prudence - was the first Canadian soldier of the 16th Battalion wounded in action in WWI.
-In 1914, he was sent back to Canada, but volunteerd again, and was sent back to Europe.
+My grandfather, Cecil Angus Milloy - who married Alexander Robinson’s daughter Prudence - joined the 16th Overseas Battalion Canadian Expeditionary Force in September 1914, and was the first Canadian soldier of the battalion wounded in action in WWI.
+He was sent back to Canada, but in June 1916 enlisted again, this time for the 211th Battalion, and was sent back to Europe, where he transferred back to his old unit, the 16th Battalion.

 And here's a video of a pocket watch which belonged to my great great grandmother, Elizabeth E. Milloy, néé Bothwell.It's an American Waltham Watch Co. pocket watch, serial #7204914, made in 1897/8.
 Originally given to my great great grandmother, Elizabeth Eliza Milloy, néé Bothwell, in 1898.
 Passed down to her daughter, Eunice Viola Breadin, néé Milloy, then to my mother, Prudence Elizabeth Owen, néé Milloy.
 Still in perfect working order after 113+ years.